arapat/sparrow-doc/pseudocode/overview.md

 END
 ```

-We also need to define a function that computes the weight of an example given its label and its score given by the ensemble.
+All three components require a function for evaluating the weight of an example
+given its label and its score predicted by the ensemble.

 ```
 Procedure GetWeight(Label, Score):